PalkaYablyneva/-csdt-2223-ki46-LohunOleksandr14/README.md

 After the reviewer approved – merge request into develop branch.

 CreateGITTAG:__WW ∙ YY – current year; ∙ WW – work week; ∙ D – current day number of weak.
-Acceptance criteria: The created repo link with the “develop” as default branch and README.ML file.
+Acceptance criteria: The created repo link with the “develop” as default branch and README.ML file...